Ravendwyr/tpp-scripts/README.md

     $ cd tpp-scripts
     $ npm install

+These scripts require a Client ID and Client Secret from a [Twitch App](https://dev.twitch.tv/console) in order to work, as well as an [OAuth Key](https://twitchtokengenerator.com/) with `chat:read` scopes linked to the Twitch App.
+These keys need to be stored in the provided `.env` file prior to launching the scripts.

 These scripts have been built and tested with [Node 12](https://nodejs.org/dist/latest-v12.x/), however other versions may still work.

 ***